PlasmaPy Plasma

 Class for describing and calculating plasma parameters without spatial/temporal description. |

-Writing a new Plasma subclass¶
+Writing a new Plasma subclass

-Any subclass of GenericPlasma
+Any subclass of GenericPlasma which

-which defines a method
+defines a method named is_datasource_for will automatically be

-automatically be registered with the
+registered with the

-factory.
+Plasma factory.
 The

-method describes the form of the data for which
+is_datasource_for method describes the form of the data for which

-subclass is valid.
-For example,
+the GenericPlasma subclass is valid.
+For

-straightforward to define your own GenericPlasma
+makes it straightforward to define your own

-subclass for a new data structure or a custom data source like simulated
+structure or a custom data source like simulated data.
+These classes

-demonstrated by the following example.
+following example.

 import plasmapy.plasma